serverless-projects/cognito-token/README.md

 You should get three tokens: id token, access token and refresh token

-I also added codes to show how to get these three token's methods and how to show the user's attributes, for example, his/her emailbox.
+I also added codes to show how to get these three token's methods and how to show the user's attributes, for example, his/her email box.